containernetworking/cni/README.md

 - [Introduction to CNI](https://youtu.be/YjjrQiJOyME)
 - [CNI deep dive](https://youtu.be/zChkx-AB5Xc)

+## Contributing to CNI

+We welcome contributions, including [bug reports](https://github.com/containernetworking/cni/issues), and code and documentation improvements.
+If you intend to contribute to code or documentation, please read [CONTRIBUTING.md](CONTRIBUTING.md).
+Also see the [contact section](#contact) in this README.

+The CNI project has a [weekly meeting](https://meet.jit.si/CNIMaintainersMeeting).
+It takes place Mondays at 11:00 US/Eastern.
+All are welcome to join.

 ## Why develop CNI?

 Application containers on Linux are a rapidly evolving area, and within this area networking is not well addressed as it is highly environment-specific.